If you use SSL certificates on intranet sites with internal server names, they may not work from 1 November 2015.

 The CA/Browser Forum recommends the following possible alternatives:

 But whichever route you choose, it’s important to make a plan as soon as possible so that you can continue to offer internal users secure, encrypted and authenticated websites and other services without interruption.
-If you are interested in a Symantec Private Certification Authority (CA) solution please let us know.
+If you are interested in a Symantec Private Certification Authority (CA) solution, please let us know or watch our webcast.